mega8bit/awesome-old-school-sites/README.md

-# Old school, simple and fast sites.
+# Old school, simple, and fast sites.

 The list contains websites with a more basic design.
 They should be lightweight and ready to go in less than 500 milliseconds.